Two injured after tornado rips through Christchurch suburb

 MetService said a Severe Thunderstorm Warning has since been lifted for the Canterbury radar area.

-Meanwhile, a house has been hit by lightning near Palmerston this afternoon as wild weather hits large parts of the South Island.
+Meanwhile, a house has been hit by lightning near Palmerston, Otago, this afternoon as wild weather hit large parts of the South Island.

-A Fire and Emergency New Zealand spokesman said it received a call at 1.10pm reporting a lightning strike on Palmerston-Hampden Rd.
+A Fire and Emergency New Zealand spokesman said it received a call at 1.10pm reporting a lightning strike on Palmerston-Hampden Rd in the Waitaki District town 50km north of Dunedin.

 The strike had blown fuses and blown power points off the wall.